WYHxuebi/SITP/README.md

 - **ImageNet-10**

 Please organize the datasets according to the paths expected by the data-loading code.
 A recommended directory structure is:
+<summary> assume the AFHQ dataset is in "./dataset/AFHQ".
+It should be like this:</summary>

     ```
     ./dataset